mattbis/msmeo.dev/dev/readme.md

 #### slowdown
-- quite a bit of what i created before was just an ideal and the machinations around kernel and os are annoying..
+- quite a bit of what i created before was just an ideal and the machinations around kernel and os are annoying..  it should be possible to set this up quite easy i think.. once enough friendly and cool stuff is added to make it worht dedicating an old machine too
 - shoudl not have it veering too far away from normal language...
 - decide on the stack ... if the current monolith is a good idea,, since it could maybe need an engine embedded which makes everything complicated..
 - decide on how to do the formats - this why the src structure will be efficient.